sebas-pushtechnology/diffusion-tutorials/redis-integration/README.md

 # The code in Action

 ## Connecting to diffusion
-Connecting is very easy, this is the function a consumer class in JS calls to connect.
+1. Connecting is very easy, this is the function a consumer class in JS calls to connect.
 Read the comments in the function to understand what it does.

-1. Connecting to Diffusion
 ![](./images/connect.png)

-2. Subscribing to a Topic
+2. After connecting, in order to start consuming from the Topic, we must subscribe to it, using the following function.
 ![](./images/subscribe.png)

 # Pre-requisites